MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-apply-sales-transactions-manually.md

 On the ledger entry list, on the line that contains the ledger entry that was fully applied to, you can see that the **Open** check box is not selected.

 > [!NOTE]
->   After you select an entry in the **Apply Customer Entries** page, or several entries by setting the **Applies-to ID**, the **Applied Amount** field on the journal line will contain the sum of the remaining amounts for the posted entries you have selected, unless the field contains something already.
+>   After you select an entry on the **Apply Customer Entries** page, or several entries by setting the **Applies-to ID**, the **Applied Amount** field on the journal line will contain the sum of the remaining amounts for the posted entries you have selected, unless the field contains something already.
 If you select **Apply to Oldest** in the **Application Method** field on the customer card, the application occurs automatically.

 ## To apply customer ledger entries in different currencies to one another
 If you sell to a customer in one currency and receive payment in another currency, you can still apply the invoice to the payment.

 If you apply an entry (Entry 1) in one currency to an entry (Entry 2) in a different currency, the posting date on Entry 1 is used to find the relevant exchange rate to convert amounts on Entry 2.
-The relevant exchange rate is found in the **Currency Exchange Rates** page.
+The relevant exchange rate is found on the **Currency Exchange Rates** page.

 Applying customer ledger entries in different currencies must be enabled.
 For more information, see [Enable Application of Ledger Entries in Different Currencies](finance-how-enable-application-ledger-entries-different-currencies.md).